We could all use a little more good news these days and then… murder hornets.

-The hornets are native to the forests and mountains of eastern and southeast Asia.
+The hornets are native to the forests and mountains of eastern and southeast Asia as well as parts of the Russian far east.
 Many scientists believe they may have come on ships or cargo planes.
 Luckily, they have been largely confined to Washington State.

 Murder hornets are straight out of a bee keeper’s nightmare.
 According to Scientific American, their stingers can pierce through the standard protective gear beekeepers use.
 Unlike honey bees, they can sting multiple times in a row.
 Reports suggest the sting is so painful that it feels like a hot metal pin.